Sequencing Yoga Classes for Routine and Variety

 So, how do you create a practice that combines the benefits of both routine and variety?
 Here are a few ways that you can explore this:

-• Practice at the same time each day, but schedule different practices throughout the week.
+• Practice at a regular time each day, but schedule different practices throughout the week.
 For example: alternate between Vinyasa, Pilates, and Restorative Yoga.

 • Play with intensity, pace, or rhythm.
 For example: some day’s flow through each pose with the breath, while other days take some extra time in each pose and each transition, maybe adding a few breaths for each posture and in each stage of a transition.
 Or, add some music to inspire a different rhythm.